Angular harp: Steppe zone

 Gandhara, horizontal angular harp, circa 1st century A.D.

 During excavations on the edge of the Eurasian steppe zone—at the site of Pazirik in the Altai Mountains, and then in Xinjiang in northwestern China—several harps in relatively good condition have been unearthed from the 5–4th century B.C.
 In their construction and shape, these are very similar to the horizontal angular harps that can be seen on Assyrian reliefs from around 700 B.C.
 The difference is that, in contrast to the nine strings of the Assyrian harps, these are uniformly five-stringed.
 According to assumptions, this type of Assyrian harp may have spread across the steppes through the mediation of the Scythians and other equestrian nomadic peoples.

 Persia and Islam

 Persian harp, circa 8th century A.D.
-Found near moder Perm, Russia.
+Found near modern Perm, Russia.

 Book of Games of Alfonso X el Sabio, Spain, (1283).

 Music played a particularly important role in the Iranian-centered Sassanid Empire, partly in connection with the Zoroastrian state religion.
 Many different instruments were used, among which the harp occupied a prominent place.
 The iconographic data suggest that the concept of the harp was strongly associated with royal dignity.
 Among the harps, the form prevalent in the Hellenistic era was the dominant one, but towards the end of the era, around 600 A.D., the "light" type of harp was already formed, which later as the chang became dominant during the conquest of Islam, and then spread throughout the Muslim world from Iran to Spain.